Q. What is Kombucha?

 A. Hurray! you just found out the living organisms hard at work in your booch bottle.
-These floaties are the fruit cellulose and yeast strands, a by-product of fermentation that happened in your bottle.
+These floaties are the bacterial cellulose and yeast strands, by-products of fermentation that happened in your bottle.
 They don’t mean no harm to you, filter out and compost them or before drinking if you like your booch clear.
+Absolutely safe to consume.

 Q. How should kombucha be stored?